Wax is applied to the leg

 Advantages and disadvantages of laser treatment

-• Normally, after the 'laser' hair removal method, you will have peace of mind from unwanted hairs for at least a year - often even several years - because the hair roots have been permanently damaged.
+• Normally, after the 'laser' hair removal method, you have peace from unwanted hair for at least a year – often even for several years – because the hair roots have been permanently damaged.

-• do grow back, they are often fewer, much lighter and thinner hairs.
+• do grow back, they are often fewer, much lighter and thinner.

-• In addition, this permanent hair removal method is virtually painless.
-During the treatment you will usually only feel a slight tingling sensation, which is the reaction to the hair root in the follicle becoming obliterated.
+• Furthermore, this permanent hair removal method is virtually painless.
+During the treatment, you will usually only feel a slight tingling sensation, which is a reaction to the destruction of the hair root in the follicle.

-• Three-wave diode lasers make treatment possible for all skin types.
+• Three-wavelength diode lasers make treatment possible for all skin types.

-• The disadvantage of laser hair removal is the lengthy treatment period: depending on the part of the body and size, you have to expect six to eight treatments at intervals of around six weeks.
-The reason for this is that your hair can only be treated during active growth phases.
-If the hair root is caught in the resting phase, the desired effect will not be achieved.
-Normally only 15 to 30 percent of the hair is in the growth phase.
-In order to target all of the hair in its active state, treatment must be carried out over a longer period of time.
+• A disadvantage of laser hair removal is the lengthy treatment period: depending on the body area and size, you should expect six to eight treatments spaced approximately six weeks apart.
+This is because your hair can only be treated during its active growth phase.
+If the hair follicle is targeted during the resting phase, the desired effect will not occur.
+Normally, only 15 to 30 percent of hairs are in the growth phase.
+To ensure that all hairs are targeted in their active state, treatment must be carried out over a longer period.

-• Permanent hair removal using laser (apart from the three-wave diode laser) is not suitable for every hair type: Patients with light or gray hair are not advised to use the method because the hairs contain too little or no melanin and do not separate sufficiently from adjacent skin areas lift up.
+• Permanent hair removal using a laser (apart from the three-wave diode laser) is not suitable for every hair type: patients with light or grey hair are advised against using this method, as the hairs contain too little or no melanin and do not stand out sufficiently from adjacent skin areas.

-• If, on the other hand, the skin is very dark, the laser does not even reach the hair root, but is absorbed on the surface of the skin, which can result in burns.
+• If the skin is very dark, however, the laser does not even reach the hair root, but is absorbed at the skin surface, which can result in burns.

-• Even very thin hair cannot be captured and removed by the laser.
+• Even very thin hair cannot be detected and removed by the laser.

 Who is laser treatment suitable for?

-In general, the darker the hair is when lasered, the better, because the laser needs contrast.
-Dark hair on light skin is ideal for laser treatment.
-Laser hair removal is also suitable for any part of the body – provided the area is not tattooed.
-This would not only destroy the hair roots, but also the tattoo.
+Generally speaking, the darker the hair is when laser treatment is performed, the better, as the laser needs contrast.
+Dark hair on light skin is therefore ideal for laser treatment.
+Furthermore, laser hair removal is suitable for any part of the body – provided the area is not tattooed.
+Tattoos would destroy not only the hair follicles but also the tattoo itself.

-Risks you should know about laser hair removal you can find it here.
+Risks you should be aware of with laser hair removal you can find it here.

-Permanent hair removal with IPL: The solution for at home?
+Permanent hair removal with IPL: The solution for home use?

-For some time now, IPL devices have also been available for self-use.
-However, many users complain that the hair does not completely disappear despite regular, correct use.
-This is simply because the IPL home devices work with a significantly lower light intensity in order to prevent burns.
+For some time now, IPL devices have also been available for purchase for home use.
+However, many users complain that the hair does not disappear completely despite regular and correct use.
+This is simply because home IPL devices operate at a significantly lower light intensity to prevent burns.

 Permanent hair removal methods